 There are many important dates in the history of Zermatt; however, some are more notable with regard to the development of Zermatt as a European tourist destination.
 In 1838, a surgeon in Zermatt known as Lauber opened the first inn.
 The Hotel Cervie only had three beds at that time.
 By 1852, the first post office opened and began to carry mail between Zermatt and Visp.
 However, probably the most important date in Zermatt’s history is directly tied to Europe’s most famous mountain.

 No one had successfully climbed the Matterhorn and most thought it was impossible until a group of seven brave men proved them wrong in 1865.
 Several previous attempts had been made from the Italian side of the mountain; however, this time the group ascended from Zermatt.
 On July 14, the group made history by successfully ascending the Matterhorn.
 This impressive achievement was mixed with tragedy as four of the men lost their lives in a tragic fall during their descent along the north wall.
 However, news of the group’s successful climb spread around the world and placed Zermatt firmly on the map as one of the best European locations for skiing and mountain climbing.

-The small village began to grow as new hotels, restaurants and shops began to open to serve the growing number of tourists flocking to the village.
+The small village began to grow as new hotels, restaurants and shops began to open to serve the growing number of tourists.
 In addition to the Matterhorn, Zermatt is surrounded by almost 30 mountains that reach heights above 4,000 meters, including nine of the ten highest mountains in Europe.
-Zermatt also has the highest ski lift in Europe at nearly 3,900 meters - - the Klein Matterhorn.
+Zermatt also has the highest ski lift in Europe at nearly 3,900 meters – – the Klein Matterhorn.
 In addition to have the longest winter skiing season in Europe from late November through early May, Zermatt also has the Alps’ largest summer skiing area with nine ski lifts and approximately 25 kilometers of ski runs open.